HIV Postdoctoral Training Program

 Eligibility

-Trainees must have received their doctorate (or medical) degree at the time of appointment, demonstrate a commitment to a career in HIV-related research, particularly focused on sexuality, gender, mental health, and/or intersectionality, and have a record of academic excellence.
+Trainees must have received their doctorate (or medical) degree at the time of appointment, demonstrate a commitment to a career in HIV-related research and have a record of academic excellence.
 To be appointed to the program, applicants must be a U.S. citizen, non-citizen national of the United States, or must have been lawfully admitted for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551 or must be in possession of other legal verification of such status).
 Individuals on temporary or student visas are not eligible.
-Candidates who are members of NIH-defined underrepresented in medicine or academia groups are strongly encouraged to apply.
 We are an equal opportunity employer.

 Application Process

-Per July 1, 2025 there will be three openings in the Program, pending NIH grant renewal.
-If you are interested in the program and want to apply, please submit an application to the following link: https://rfmhhelp.nyspi.org/EducationPortal/.
+Our plan is to start opening positions on July 1, 2026, pending receipt of award from NIH.
+If you are interested in the program and want to apply, please submit an application to the following link:

 Current Fellows